simoncoulton/watson/docs/html/index.md

 ### Testing

-Watson can be tested with both py.test and nose.
+Watson can be tested with both py.test and nose (though we recommend py.test).

 ### Contributing
 If you would like to contribute to Watson, please feel free to issue a pull request via Github with the associated tests for your code.